danvalero/AzureOSSDBLabs/Azure Database for PostgreSQL Single Server/05 Create a Read replica for an Azure Database for PostgreSQL Single Server/readme.md

 1. Verify replication is working

-   Go back to the tab where you queried the actor table on the read replica server and execute again:
+   Go back to the tab where you queried the *largetable* table on the read replica server and execute again:

    ```sql
    Select * from largetable where id<5;